 Each zone served by a BIND 9 server has a task associated with it, whose job is to do all the routine maintenance for an authoritative zone: sending SOA requests to masters, sending NOTIFY messages to slaves, dumping dynamic zone data to disk, regenerating expiring DNSSEC signatures, and so forth.
 Since these functions don’t usually all happen at once, a single task can support many zones; too many zones and the task can be overwhelmed.

 It turned out that the pool from which the zone tasks were assigned was fixed in size, and much too small.
 And the damage this did to startup performance was immense: On a test server with 8 processors and 12G of memory, a server with a million zones took well over ten hours to begin serving queries.
 And no wonder, because those million zones were sharing the resources of only eight zone tasks.

 When I tried increasing the size of the task pool, I expected to see a reduction in startup time.
 What I didn’t expect was a near elimination of startup time:

-Named started up and began serving queries in a little over fifteen minutes, most of which was spent parsing the very large named.conf file.
+named started up and began serving queries in a little over fifteen minutes, most of which was spent parsing the very large named.conf file.
 Loading the zones, a process that had taken over ten hours in the previous run, now took 2-3 minutes.
-(Full details of the tests and results can be found here.)

 A larger task pool does take more memory, but it’s negligible compared to the size of the zone data.
 If you serve hundreds of thousands or millions of zones, you can expect to see a factor-twenty improvement in startup time at the cost of about 2% more memory.